-PRELIMINARY BACKGROUND READING Blainey, G. Mines in The Spinifex.
+PRELIMINARY BACKGROUND READING

+Blainey, G. Mines in The Spinifex.
 Angus and Robertson.

 Hoover, H. C. Principles of Mining.
 McGraw-Hill.
 Jenkin, A. K. H. The Cornish Miner.
 Allen and Unwin.
 Rickard, T. A. Man and Metals.
 Vol. 1 and II.
 McGraw-Hill.

 Rickard, T. A. Technical Writing.
 Wiley or A.I.M.E.
 Series.

-Spalding, J. Deep Mining, Mining Publications Ltd.
+Spalding, J. Deep Mining.
+Mining Publications Ltd.

-- TEXT BOOKS - Baxter, C. H. and Parks, R. D. Examination and Valuation of a Mineral Property.
-Addison-Wesley.
+- Baxter, C. H. and Parks, R. D. Examination and Valuation of a Mineral Property.
+Addison-Wesley. - Orbert, L. and Duvall.
+W. Rock Mechanics and the Design of Structure in - Rock, Wiley, 1967.

-Isaacson, E. de Q. St. Rock Pressures in Mines.
-Mining Publications, 1962.
 Roberts, A. Mine Ventilation.
 Cleaver Hume, 1960.

-- Standards Association of Australia, Steel Wire Rope for Winding and Haulage Purposes in Mines.
-As No. M/4-1955. - REFERENCE BOOKS
+Standards Association of Australia.
+Steel Wire Rope for Winding and Haulage Purposes in Mines.
+As No. M/4-1955.